AbdallahZerfaoui/Libft/README.md

 ````

 ## Testing
-To test individual functions, you can write test cases in the main.c file.
+To test individual functions, you can write test cases in the main file "test_libft.c".
 Each function should be thoroughly tested with a variety of inputs, including edge cases.
 ````bash
 int main(void)
 {